openenclave/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 # <MiscMask>0xFFFFFFFF</MiscMask>
 ```

-### Supported Enclave Settings by Intel SGX and Open Enclave SDKs
+### Supported Enclave Settings by Intel SGX SDK for Linux and Open Enclave SDK

-At the time of this writing, Intel SGX SDK supports a superset of Open Enclave
+At the time of this writing, Intel SGX SDK for Linux supports a superset of
-SDK's features, hence not every element of Intel SGX SDK's *Enclave*.conf.xml
+Open Enclave SDK's features, hence not every element of Intel's
-has a corresponding setting in Open Enclave SDK's *enclave*.conf file.
-The
+*Enclave*.conf.xml has a corresponding setting in Open Enclave SDK's
-table below summarizes the correspondence and difference.
+*enclave*.conf file.
+The table below summarizes the correspondence and
+difference.

 |.xml Element (Intel)|.conf Key (Open Enclave)|Type|Definition|Notes|
 |---|---|---|---|---|